-Policies to ensure that no further fragmentation takes place, and the Environment Agency advice is followed will help protect against these impacts.
+Policies to ensure that no further fragmentation takes place, and Natural Resources Wales advice is followed will help protect against these impacts.

 The LDP will not have any significant adverse impacts on the SAC.
 However, this does not mean that individual site specific appropriate assessments may not be necessary to avoid impacts.